MaximMonin/laravel-stage/README.md

 https://github.com/MaximMonin/gitlab-docker as example

 3. Register your own gitlab-runner.
-Run 'gitlab-runner register' inside laravel-stage container. runner/conf/config.toml file will be changed
+Run 'gitlab-runner register' inside laravel-stage container. runner/conf/config.toml file will be changed.
-Check in 'Run untagged jobs' in runner properties to allow gitlab see available runners
+Check in 'Run untagged jobs' in runner properties to allow gitlab see available runner.

 4. Change .gitlab-ci.yml file to setup CI/CD jobs.
-By default this file runs scripts in runner/scripts directory and runs laravel phpunit tests and Laravel Dusk tests. beforebuild.sh script loads projects files from development git repo and saves files in /git directory.
+By default this file runs scripts in runner/scripts directory and runs laravel phpunit tests and Laravel Dusk tests.

+beforebuild.sh script loads projects files from development git repo and saves files in /git directory.
-Change it to your laravel development project. build.sh copy projects files to /app directory + copy .env file to setup laravel enviroment After copy build.sh creates/updates mysql database and then compile java scripts with webpack
+Change it to your laravel development project. build.sh copies project's files to /app directory + copy .env file to setup laravel enviroment.
+After copy build.sh creates/updates mysql database and then compile java scripts with webpack.

+On deploy stage it extracts laravel application from container and creates production build.tar.gz

 5. Register pipeline trigger for your gitlab project and follow instruction to create webhooks from source development projects.